krateoplatformops/keptn-provider/README.md

 - [ ] Test using molecule
 - [ ] Change package manager from Kustomize to Helm
 - [ ] Version the Helm chart in a separate repository
+- [ ] Add sync strategies to keep aligned Keptn project to the manifest

 ## Steps to create this operator